 If you hardly ever use your phone but want to have a phone just in case you need it, you may want to consider Tello’s pay as you go plans.

-You’ll pay just 3 cents per minute for US calls, 1 cent per US text message and 2 cents per MB of data.
+You’ll pay just 1 cent per minute for US calls, 1 cent per US SMS message and 2 cents per MB of data.
 While this can get expensive if you use your phone a lot, it works great for people that don’t use their phone often.

 You’ll have to buy prepaid credit to use the pay as you go plans.
 That said, the credit doesn’t expire unless you don’t use the service at all for three months.